21 June 2019

 What we know

-We understand military assets are deployed off Fujairah for surveillance, monitoring and response.
+Additional military assets and vessels are actively deployed in the Gulf of Oman for surveillance, monitoring and response

 What we are doing